 Everybody talks about ways to strengthen the immune system.
 But, have you ever heard of the factors that weaken the immune system?
 That’s right—certain factors curtail the functionality of the immune system, including:

 - Excessive Obesity

 How could deadly viruses end the world?

 The misuse of viral medications and lack of immunity in humans has developed tolerance in viral strains.
 Deadly viruses have become more resistant to medications and vaccines, so there is a chance that humans will face more frequent pandemics in the upcoming decades.
-Each virus is stronger than the last, so it is becoming more difficult for scientist to find vaccines to stop these silent monsters.
+Each virus is stronger than the last, so it is becoming more difficult for scientists to find vaccines to stop these silent monsters.

 The history of viruses shows us that the next virus could strike from anywhere in the world and could be borne out of any situation.
 It is not a question of whether another killer virus will come along; the question is how many people it will kill and who will survive.

 But you do not have to be a victim of a killer virus!
 Boosting your immune system and developing strong hygiene habits are the best ways to minimize the risk of these deadly viral outbreaks.
-Check out: fighting the coronavirus with a healthy immune system.